HubSpot/ui-extensions-examples/README.md

 2. Run `hs init` to create a config file for your parent account.
 3. Run `hs auth` to authenticate your account.
 Alternatively, select your pre-authenticated account with `hs accounts use`.

-### Step 2: Create a project
+### Step 2: Clone this repository

-In the folder where you want a sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples"`.
-Give it a name, specify a project directory, and select a sample you'd like to run in your account.
+Or simply download the source to a location on your machine.

-### Step 3: Install dependencies
+### Step 3: Enter the project

-Now in the CLI, `cd` into your project directory such as `cd <project_dir>`.
-Run `npm install` to install the dependencies for this project.
+Now in the CLI, `cd` into your project directory such as `cd ui-extensions-examples/<project_dir>`.
+Run `hs project install-deps` to install the dependencies for this project.

 ### Step 4: Configure and upload the project